astropy/pyvo/docs/pyvo/data_access.rst

 58.36320833 -2.98438889 40.0
 164.00508333 -26.09277778 40.0

+..
+	TODO: dal.tap.search gibt es wohl nicht.
+Wo soll das hinzeigen?

 .. note:: refer to :py:func:`~pyvo.dal.tap.search` for optional parameters.

 .. note::
-         There is also a shortcut for this:
+         There is also a shortcut for building the service object and calling its ``run_sync`` method in one go if you do not need the service object again:

          >>> result = vo.tablesearch(url, query)

+         On repeated queries to the same service, this convenience has a significant performance penalty.

 --------------------
 Asynchronous queries
 --------------------

-Asynchronous queries don't need an active TCP connection, as they run in the background.
-This is useful for running time-consuming queries and/or unstable Internet connections.
+Asynchronous queries do not need an active TCP connection while being executed.
+This is useful for running time-consuming queries and/or via unstable Internet connections.

 From the caller's perspective, they are nearly the same as synchronous queries,